Masahiko Ishida – 2014 Composer Interview

 Ishida: In my second year of middle school I was fell in love with the singer-songwriter Takuro Yoshida, and my parents bought me a folk guitar.
 Later my interests shifted to the guitar itself.
 I had my phase of loving hard rock, YMO, and other typical stuff, but in my second year of high school I became fascinated with the guitarist Larry Carlton and bought a semi-accoustic guitar.

 Around this time I formed a band.
 We mainly played fusion and pop standards.
 After college I worked as a semi-pro musician for Yoshimoto Kogyou talent agency, performing in backing bands for their artists.

 —How did you learn composition?

 Ishida: I studied guitar, music theory, and composition all on my own, but studied rhythm with jazz drummer Katsuhiko Kawase.
-Using polyrythms, like combining a 3-beat and 4-beat part, became my speciality thanks to that experience.
+Using polyrhythms, like combining a 3-beat and 4-beat part, became my specialty thanks to that experience.
 I especially used the 5-beat time a lot, almost to the point of it being a habit.

 —That sounds about right for someone who’s more into jazz than progressive.
 In fact I often get an “Electric Miles” vibe when I hear your music.

 Ishida: I went through a period where I was buying a new Miles Davis record every day. (laughs)

 —I see you’re quite the accomplished listener as well!
 Your taste in music is very broad.